glossary

 What it means

 A Special Enrollment Period is a limited enrollment window that may be available after a qualifying coverage or household change.
-HealthPlansGuide explains it as a timing concept, not a promise that a user can enroll.
+HealthPlansGuide explains it as a timing concept, not a promise that you can enroll.

 Why the event details matter

-The event date, coverage status, prior coverage, state route, and documentation can change what the official Marketplace asks the user to verify before relying on the window.
+The event date, coverage status, prior coverage, state route, and documentation can change what the official Marketplace asks you to verify before relying on the window.

 What to verify